Crypto Tax in Australia 2023: Everything You Need to Know

 If you make a profit on a transaction, then you’ll need to pay tax on your capital gain.
 For instance, if you buy 1 bitcoin at $7,000 (this is what’s known as your “cost basis”) and sell it six months later for $10,000 then you’ve made a capital gain of $3,000 and will need to pay tax on that amount.

 The Australian Government would prefer it if we weren’t all day-trading on the share/crypto markets and so have implemented what’s known as the long-term CGT discount.
-Basically what this means is that if you hold an asset for longer than 12 months then you only have to pay tax on 50% of any capital gains you make from that asset.
+Basically what this means is that if you hold an asset for longer than 12 months then you only have to pay tax on the below % of any capital gains you make from that asset once you deduct any capital losses.

-Returning to the example above, if you bought 1 bitcoin at $7,000 and sold it a year-and-a-half later for $10,000, then your capital gain will only be considered $1,500 rather than $3,000.
+Returning to the example above, if you are an Australian resident, bought 1 bitcoin at $7,000 and sold it a year-and-a-half later for $10,000, then your capital gain will only be considered $1,500 rather than $3,000, given that you didn't have any capital losses.
+If you had a $1000 capital loss then your capital gain will be $1,000 rather than $2,000.
 This, it probably goes without saying, can make a big difference to your tax bill.

 If, on the other hand, your cryptocurrency is worth less when you sell it than when you purchased it, you’ve made a capital loss.
 So, if you buy 1 bitcoin at $7,000 and then sell it six months later for $4,000, you’ve taken a capital loss of $3,000.